Tsingshen/set-resource/README.md

 Contoller the resource of deployment be limited

 TODO:
-- configMap reload
-- restart deployment set limit
+- restart deployment at setting limit rate